connexcs/docs/ingress-routing.md

 The Calls Per Second can be limited on Ingress Routing.
 This means you can set the CPS limitation on each customer card that you assign on the customer account

 ## SIP Session Timers
-SIP session timers is a method of ensuring that there are no ghost / long duration calls which are being billed.
-Even though one or both sides have hung up.
-The way this works by a timer created when the call starts and refreshes the call every X seconds by sending a RE)-INVITE.
+SIP session timers is a method of ensuring that there are no ghost or long duration calls which are being billed, even though one or both sides have hung up.
+This works by a timer created when the call starts and refreshes the call every X seconds by sending a RE-INVITE.

-Passive SST is enabled as default and without changing any settings, all RE-INVITES will be propagate through the system.
+Passive SST is enabled as default and without changing any settings, all RE-INVITES will propagate through the system.
-It is also possible to be proactive about the RE-INVITES instructing the ConnexCS switch to send these: upstream to the carrier, downstream to the customer or in both directions.
+It is also possible to be proactive about the RE-INVITES, instructing the ConnexCS switch to send these: upstream to the carrier, downstream to the customer or in both directions.

 SST is currently the best way to prevent long duration calls and superceeds SIP Ping Timeout.